Celebrating Eleven Years Online...!

 Briefly described, the interior has a large double berth forward, arranged as a large "V" berth.
 Aft of that is a settee on either side of the mast.
 A table is hung on the aft face of the mast and serves both settee seats.
 The table is arranged with fold-down leaves, and has an 8" wide fixed center portion for storing wine bottles or other similar things.

 The pilot house is simple: there is a pilot seat and steering station located to starb'd.
-A long chart desk is located to port.
-The portside chart desk houses the quarter berth, accessed from below.
+A long chart desk is located to port, which houses the quarter berth, accessed from below.
 The pilot house height is intentionally kept as low as possible in order to be less of an obstruction to steering and sailing from the aft exterior cockpit.

 Below the pilot house is the engine.
-The engine space, even though provided with very ample horsepower, is sized as it would be on a sail boat: Small...!
+The engine space is sized as it would be on a sail boat, i.e. small...!
 This is by intent, and in fact does not limit access as much as one might imagine.
 The pilot house sole lifts up, and the companionway ladder to the main cabin also is arranged to be removable.
-This exposes the engine for routine maintenance, and provides very good access to all parts of the engine space.
+This exposes the entire engine space for routine maintenance.

 Summary